Microarray Analysis

 To start the analysis, the user should upload two files:

-1. Expression data in Series Matrix File format.
+1. Intensity table in .csv/.tsv or Series Matrix File format.
 Series Matrix Files can be downloaded from the GEO website.

 2. Metadata file.
 The metadata table can be provided as a .tsv/.csv file or as a Series Matrix File.